elph-dev/lambda_weight/README.md

 		> make ( lambda_weight.x )

 # Usage
 	You can find an example in qe-6.0/examples/Nb.
+See README in this directory for more details.